SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Results

 \subsection{Comparison with Two-Stage Baselines}

-To comprehensively evaluate the effectiveness of the proposed SCC-Loc, we benchmark its Top-3, Top-5, and Top-10 retrieval performance against systematically composed two-stage baselines, as detailed in Table \ref{tab:localization_results}.
-The quantitative results reveal several critical insights regarding the cross-modal geo-localization bottleneck.
+To comprehensively evaluate the effectiveness of SCC-Loc, we compare it with systematically constructed two-stage baselines under the Top-3, Top-5, and Top-10 candidate settings, as summarized in Table~\ref{tab:localization_results}.
+In this comparison, Recall@$N$ is used to evaluate the coverage of the coarse retrieval stage, denoting the proportion of queries whose ground-truth location falls within the Top-$N$ retrieved satellite candidates.
+In contrast, Acc@5/10/20 measures the final localization accuracy under metric error thresholds.
+Based on these metrics, the quantitative results reveal several critical insights regarding the cross-modal geo-localization bottleneck.

-\textbf{1) The Modality Gap in Coarse Retrieval:} Directly transferring visible-only models to thermal scenarios yields severe degradation.
-For instance, CAMP-based baselines achieve only 75.15\% in Recall@3 due to the profound thermal-visible domain shift.
-Conversely, VFMs like DINOv2 and DINOv3 demonstrate robust zero-shot generalization, successfully bridging this semantic gap and boosting Recall@10 to $>99.45\%$.
+{ \textbf{1) Modality Gap in Coarse Retrieval:} Directly applying visible-light retrieval models to thermal imagery leads to severe performance degradation.
+For example, CAMP-based baselines achieve only 75.15\% Recall@3, reflecting the substantial domain shift between thermal UAV queries and visible satellite references.
+In contrast, visual foundation models such as DINOv2 and DINOv3 exhibit stronger zero-shot cross-modal generalization, increasing Recall@10 to over 99.45\%.
+This indicates that high-level foundation features can provide more modality-robust semantic representations for coarse thermal-visible retrieval.}

-\textbf{2) The Fragility of Conventional Matchers:} Precise geometric solving exposes the vulnerability of disjointed pipelines that rely solely on inlier counts.
-Confronted with repetitive topological visual decoys, incorrect candidates often yield deceptively high inliers, causing uniform matcher failure.
-Specifically, at Top-10, the intra-modal RoMa yields a mere 5.02\% Acc@5 (with DINOv3), the cross-modal XoFTR suffers extreme geometric degradation ($95.59 \pm 177.26$ m mean error), and even the domain-adapted MINIMA$_{\text{RoMa}}$ plateaus at 6.64\%.
-This proves that implicitly trusting raw dense correspondences traps systems in a "low residual, high drift" state.
+{ \textbf{2) Fragility of Conventional Matchers:} Precise geometric solving reveals the inherent fragility of disjointed pipelines that select candidate poses mainly according to raw matching scores or inlier counts.
+Under repetitive topological patterns, incorrect satellite candidates can still generate geometrically plausible correspondences and deceptively high inlier counts, causing conventional matchers to fail consistently.
+For example, under the Top-10 setting, RoMa achieves only 5.02\% Acc@5 with DINOv3, XoFTR suffers from severe geometric degradation with a mean error of $95.59 \pm 177.26$~m, and the domain-adapted MINIMA$_{\text{RoMa}}$ still plateaus at 6.64\% Acc@5.
+This indicates that relying on raw dense correspondences alone is insufficient for thermal-visible geo-localization and may lead to the ``low residual, high drift'' failure mode.}